change-code-io/docs/data-schemas/hypercerts.md

 }
 ```

-Additional details on the Hypercerts implementation itself can be found in the documentation [here](https://hypercerts.org/docs/implementation/metadata).
+Additional details on the Hypercerts implementation can be found in the documentation [here](https://hypercerts.org/docs/implementation/metadata).